 The Hyde, a 215-foot Army Corps dredge from the Vietnam War, can be found 18 miles off the coast of Wrightsville Beach.
 This is an excellent dive site for beginners because it is close to shore, has excellent visibility, and has minimal currents.
 There is usually 30-50 feet of visibility, but some days it is top to bottom.
 Water temperatures in the summer are frequently in the low 80s.
 Sharks, rays, eels, and barracudas can all be found in Hyde.
 Soft corals and colorful sponges are among the plant life found near the wreck.
 Before diving into this wreck, get used to sharks!

 3. Liberty Ship

 Summer Water Temperature: 70-80 degrees

-Four miles south of the Beaufort Inlet, where the Queen Anne’s Revenge was found in 1996 you can also find the 411ft Liberty Ship.
-The actual name of this vessel was Theodore Parker, and it was sunk in 1974 as an artificial reef after it ran into a mine on its way from England to New York during WWII.
-It was repaired before its sinking and now you can dive down 60 feet to see it in its entirety.
-This is a beginner dive, but should be done with caution because visibility can be as low as 15ft.
+The 411-foot Liberty Ship can be found four miles south of the Beaufort Inlet, where the Queen Anne’s Revenge was discovered in 1996.
+Theodore Parker was the actual name of this ship, and it was sunk in 1974 as an artificial reef after colliding with a mine on its way from England to New York during WWII.
+It was repaired before sinking, and you can now see it in its entirety by diving down 60 feet.
+This is a beginner dive, but use caution because visibility can be as low as 15 feet.